backwithambition/edge-extension-font-increase/README.md

 ## Features

 - Increase font size of text below a specified threshold
-- Choose between fixed size or multiplier methods
+- Set exact font size (fixed) for text below the threshold
 - Whitelist or blacklist domains
 - Import and export settings